 How to choose who inherits your estate

-One of the most important things to consider when writing a will is who is going to inherit your estate.
+When you're writing a will it's important to think about who is going to inherit your estate.
 Here, we cover everything you need to know before choosing your beneficiaries.

 Many people put off writing a will because they assume everything will work out fine if they die unexpectedly.
 But this isn’t always the case.